 How to Sideload on Oculus Quest, Meta Quest 2 & Quest Pro

 While Meta (formerly known as Facebook) enforces a strict console-like curation policy for the games and apps it makes searchable or promotes on the Quest storefront — and that policy has resulted in strong sales for some developers — there’s still a lot to see and do in VR beyond what Meta staffers pick as likely to succeed on its store.

 Classic games from the 1990s including Doom (1993), Doom 2 (1994), Quake (1996), Quake 2 (1997), Half-Life (1998), Quake 3 Arena (1999), and even 2004’s Doom 3 are playable in fully immersive standalone VR on Quest 2 using sideloaded fan-made ports.
 You can also stream PC VR content from the cloud via apps like Plutosphere, or install custom home environments on your Quest to replace Meta’s default options.

 Put simply, sideloading is how you can run content on Quest that’s not listed or even vetted by Meta.
 There’s some setup involved and caveats to consider, but overall sideloading can make it possible for Quest 2 owners to go beyond what’s available officially for download from Meta’s servers.

-For years now, we’ve found SideQuest to be the easiest way to put this content on the Quest 2, Quest Pro and original Oculus Quest, and recent updates make the software even more powerful.
+For years now, we’ve found SideQuest to be the easiest way to put this content on the Quest 2, Quest Pro, the original Oculus Quest.
+That will likely be the same with the upcoming Quest 3, while past updates have made the software even more powerful.